aryantipnis/coffee-pay-selector/README.md

  * Prices of each coffee are set to default unless, you change them by clicking on Prices in the navbar.

 ## About the Application
+  * The person who owes the most, pays next time.
   * This App allows the coworkers to place an order and evaluat who will pay next with just a click of a button.
-The person who owes the most, pays next time.
 Whenever, the place an order button is clicked, all the balances are calculated in displayed in the manage expenses section.
   * It also allows you to keep a track of the menu prices.
 You can change these by clicking the 'Prices' button in the navbar.
   * It keeps track of the balances (how much a person owes another) in the balance table.
 To view click 'Balances' in the navbar.
   * It also has a 'Settle All up' button to settle all balances.